-The President has direct responsibility for sustainability, including climate-related risks.
+The President and CEO has responsibility for sustainability, including climate-related risks.
 Our Vice President, Sustainability reports to the President, and is responsible for developing sustainability strategy and reporting, including identifying, assessing and overseeing management of sustainability- and climate-related issues, working in partnership with corporate teams and business units to ensure the Company’s approach reflects the goals within our long-range business plan.

 Our Vice President, North America and our Vice President, International and HSE lead the operationalization of sustainability, with business unit leaders responsible for strategy and activities, including managing climate-related risks and opportunities, with the support of sustainability leads in each business unit.
-The sustainability leads, along with the corporate sustainability team, meet quarterly to discuss related issues, trends and learnings.
+The sustainability leads, along with the corporate sustainability team, meet as needed to discuss related issues, trends and learnings.
 In addition, various departments within the Company report sustainability- and climate-related priorities and progress as frequently as weekly to management, and quarterly to the full Board or Board committees, on issues such as governance and ethics, HSE targets and performance, risk management, regulatory changes, and public and government relations.